bxparks/AceRoutine/README.md

         * `CoroutineScheduler` consumes only about 40 bytes of flash and 2 bytes of RAM independent of the number of coroutines
     * 32-bit (e.g. STM32, ESP8266, ESP32) processors
-        * the first `Coroutine` consumes between 120-450 bytes of flash (except on the Teensy 3.2 where the first instance brings in 3200 bytes)
+        * the first `Coroutine` consumes between 120-450 bytes of flash
         * each additional `Coroutine` consumes about 130-160 bytes of flash,
         * each `Coroutine` consumes 20 bytes of static RAM
         * `CoroutineScheduler` consumes only about 40-60 bytes of flash